mufana/mufana.github.io/_posts/2017-12-03-Automating-HR-Process-Part2.md

 ## A 64bit PowerShell instance

 Default, the Jenkins server runs in 32bit mode.
 That also means that PowerShell scripts are executed from the 32bit PowerShell instance.
 Most PowerShell modules (including the Azure and MSonline modules are 64bit only), so they won't work with the 32bit instance.
-The solution is to run Jenkins in 64bit mode. __The 32bit Azure modules are deprecated__.
+The solution is to run Jenkins in 64bit mode.

 To change Jenkins from 32bit to 64bit: